Get Low (film)

-Get Low is a 2009 drama film directed by Aaron Schneider, and written by Chris Provenzano and C. Gaby Mitchell.
+Get Low is a 2009 American independent Southern Gothic drama film directed by Aaron Schneider, and written by Chris Provenzano and C. Gaby Mitchell.
 It tells the story of a Tennessee hermit in the 1930s who throws his own funeral party while still alive.
 The film stars Robert Duvall, Bill Murray, Sissy Spacek and Lucas Black.
 Duvall was awarded the Hollywood Film Festival Award for Best Actor for his lead performance.